 Access to physical and application systems is restricted to least-privilege and has strict safeguards like multi-factor authentication.
 Such access is also logged and monitored per our policies.

-Data in encrypted in transit and at rest.
+Data is encrypted in transit and at rest.
 Data in transit is encrypted using Transport Layer Security (TLS), enforced with features like HTTP Strict Transport Security (HSTS).
 Encryption of data at rest (including backups) uses the industry standard AES-256 algorithm, and is handled transparently by AWS services themselves, such as AWS Relational Data Store (RDS), using keys managed by AWS Key Management Store (KMS).

 Our virtual servers are logically isolated within an AWS virtual private cloud (VPC), and do not have public IPs.
 AWS security groups, network access control, and internet gateways control access to our internal network and block unauthorized access.